mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 - `importEsmSnowmip` stages all 10 ESM-SnowMIP site cases via the builders.
   With no explicit window, each site uses its full source record; pass paired `startdate` / `enddate` values to stage a shorter window.
-Metadata-only dry runs keep the short per-site `default_smoke_window` preview.
+Metadata-only dry runs keep the short per-site `esmSnowmipWaterYear` preview.
 Default staged met and the manifest runtime cadence are 15 minutes; explicit `dt_out=""` keeps both the met artifact and its manifest cadence hourly.
 - `importLaughTests` stages selected Laugh-Tests synthetic process cases.